 – Automatically close tickets and send out reminders to your customers, asking for information (we call this one, the Supervisor).

-– Trigger actions based on ticket events with automations, such as Freshdesk’s Observer.
+– Trigger actions based on ticket events with automation, such as Freshdesk’s Observer.
 If a customer indicates their unhappiness in your satisfaction survey, most helpdesks will allow you to send a notification to the supervisor.

 – Save a series of tasks as a scenario to be quickly executed in a click.
 A logistics problem pops in?
 A click of a button can tag it as a logistics issue, assign it to the Delivery team and mark its ticket status as ‘Delivery Issues’.

-– Integrate all your software, your CRM, your invoicing tool, your Order Management system etc. and pull all your customer data to one place so your agents don’t have to waste their time digging for information.
+– Integrate all your software, your CRM, your invoicing tool, your Order Management system etc., and pull all your customer data to one place so your agents don’t have to waste their time digging for information.

 – Send out reminders to your customers, asking for information.
-You can run periodic checks on tickets that are overdue or awaiting response.
+You can run periodic checks on tickets that are overdue or awaiting a response.
 You can also set up reminders and escalations to nudge your team to resolve tickets faster.

 – Get timely feedback from your customers and learn how your service or website experience has been.
 This is necessary to find out what worked, what didn’t, and how to prevent bad experiences from occurring again.

 – Use day passes for seasonal hires.
-These are support agents do not require access to the complete set of features in the helpdesk or who will not stay beyond the holiday season with your organization.
+These are support agents who do not require access to the complete set of features in the helpdesk or who will not stay beyond the holiday season with your organization.

-– Set separate SLAs for holiday season.
+– Set separate SLAs for the holiday season.
 Your team needs to work on tighter deadlines.
 The standard set of SLAs might not be as useful during the holiday season.

 – Customize your support portal with festive themes to make your visitors feel the holiday spirit and want to continue shopping on your website.
 These are essentially tiny changes that will not have any impact on the internal setup of your helpdesk.

-– Set up a knowledge base for self service.
+– Set up a knowledge base for self-service.
 In fact, at Freshdesk, we noticed that our users deflected up to 40% of tickets after setting up a knowledge base.
 It also saves time for your support agents when customers find help by themselves.